SkyShadex/PrinterConfigs/README.md

 # PrinterConfigs
 Here's the current parts on my Ender 3 V2.
 Bought 2nd hand at an incredible deal with most of these upgrades.
+Pretty bad with keeping things up to date.
+But that might change if I learn to auto update from GIT instead.

 Hotend: Phaetus BMS Dragonfly hotend <br>
 Mount: Microswiss Direct Drive Plate <br>